geotrev/core-flux/README.md

 }
 ```

-Additionally, the state object received in your reducer will be a copy, so mutate it to your heart's content.
+Additionally, the `state` argument received in your reducer will be a copy, so mutate it to your heart's content.

 Once your reducer finishes, the second updater function gets triggered: [`stateUpdated`](#stateupdated)